jeremy-w/orthic/teaching-pt1.md

 ![]({{ site.baseurl }}/assets/teaching/pt1/fig3-6.png) *fr*, ![]({{ site.baseurl }}/assets/teaching/pt1/fig3-7.png) *ml*, ![]({{ site.baseurl }}/assets/teaching/pt1/fig3-8.png)
 *mr*.

-Note that it is usual to mite a vowel following *R* attached to an upright letter _from the top_, as in ![]({{ site.baseurl }}/assets/teaching/pt1/fig3-9.png) *pra*, this is to save time, and to avoid going round the circle twice.
+Note that it is usual to write a vowel following *R* attached to an upright letter _from the top_, as in ![]({{ site.baseurl }}/assets/teaching/pt1/fig3-9.png) *pra*, this is to save time, and to avoid going round the circle twice.